-It is likely that many of the actions in a travel plan are already part of someone's role within your organisation; for example, HR will already be involved in promoting employee wellbeing, and may already be administering Tax Saver tickets or the Cycle to Work scheme.
-Facilities will be involved in parking management.
+Many actions in the plan are likely already part of someone's role.
+For example, HR will already be involved in promoting employee wellbeing, and may be administering Tax Saver tickets or the Cycle to Work scheme.
+The Office Manager or Facilities will be involved in parking management.
 The IT Department may be promoting online meetings and conferencing.

-The role of the Travel Plan Coordinator is to bring these parties together and to enhance your organisation's sustainable travel offerings through effective promotion and communication.
-In order to do this, the Coordinator must be supported by a Senior Sponsor or Steering Group, in terms of expertise, personnel and funding.
+The Coordinator's role is to bring parties together and enhance your sustainable travel offerings through effective promotion and communication.
+The Coordinator must be supported in time, resources and funding by a Senior Sponsor or Steering Group.

-3.1 How much time will a Coordinator need to implement the Plan?
+1.7 How much time will a Coordinator need to implement the Plan?

-As a guide to the time a Coordinator will need to implement your organisation's Workplace Travel Plan, please see the table 3.1 below.
-Note that this is purely for guidance, and your organisation may need to dedicate more or less time to your plan, depending on the actions being implemented.
+As a guide to determine the time needed to implement the Workplace Travel Plan, see table 3.1 below.
+Note, this is purely for guidance, your organisation may need to dedicate more or less time to your plan, depending on the actions being implemented.